thomhastings/rice/README.md

 Righteous Hax
 ==============

+## sdmem.sh
+One of tails' features is that it wipes RAM after shutdown,\
+reimplemented by KanedaSan (Josh Beguilter)

 ## bootyquest.sh
 A shell script to look for "low hanging fruit" such as open SMB shares, etc.\
 from [aahideaway](https://aahideaway.blogspot.com/2017/07/introducing-booty-quest.html)